wultra/ssl-pinning-android/README.md

 ## TLS 1.2 Support for older Android versions

-This library supports TLS 1.2 for older Android version (API < 22), but in some cases, your app will need to call `ProviderInstaller.installIfNeeded`, to install system support.
+This library supports TLS 1.2 for older Android version (API < 21), but in some cases, your app will need to call `ProviderInstaller.installIfNeeded` (part of the Play Services), to install system support.

 ## License